 But can attorneys trust AI?
 There are a few risks

-Are AI tools trustworthy and ethical?
-While the benefits are undeniable, there are some real liabilities, too.
+You might be wondering if AI tools can truly be trusted and whether or not AI tools are ethical.
+While the benefits are undeniable, there are real risks, too.

 Here are 5 important risks to keep in mind: